cpescato/wikipedia/index.md

 {% include time3.html %}

 Weirdly, a few failed elections have an overall positive mean vote.
 However, we could not find any successful election with a overall negative mean vote.
-To justify that, we would have to go further in the analysis of the comments written live during the lection process.
+To justify that, we would have to go further in the analysis of the comments written live during the election process.

 <img src="images/time3.png" width="400" height="300">